OttoHung/docker.tutorials/docs/build_context_flag.md

 # Build docker image from multiple build contexts <!-- omit in toc -->

+Building a docker image requires specifying a source of truth to include in the image from a local directory or a remote git repository.
+In the previous version, the docker build engine allows users to specify the build context from a single source of truth.
+However, the engineers may need to have the context from different locations based on the type of files.
+For instance, icons, images or other resources that are not included in the same package, including the resource from other docker images.
+Fortunately, the Docker Buildx tool supports multiple build context flag for Docker 1.4.
+Let's learn how to use this new feature.

+The following list is a shortcut for jumping into a specific topic handy.
 - [What version of Docker is this tutorial targeting?](#what-version-of-docker-is-this-tutorial-targeting)
   - [How to specify the version of `Dockerfile` frontend?](#how-to-specify-the-version-of-dockerfile-frontend)
   - [How to install/upgrade `Buildx`?](#how-to-installupgrade-buildx)